zirpo/auto-blogger-repo/memory-bank/progress.md

 - The CSS and layout issues on the "Showcase" page and main blog have been addressed by creating a dedicated layout for the showcase page and restoring the base layout.
 - The correct footer with social links and proper styling has been restored to the main blog and posts.
 - The `_includes/base.njk` file has been reverted to the correct version from "Change Request: BLOG-09", and duplicate footer CSS has been removed from `css/style.css`.
+- The site title has been updated to "AIficionado".
+- The "Impressum" link has been removed from the main navigation menu.
+- The navigation menu has been aligned to the right (still needs further adjustment).

 ## What's Left to Build
 - The project is currently a minimal viable product.
 - There are no other outstanding tasks or features that are partially implemented.
 - Future work will depend on new requirements.
-- The CSS and layout on the main blog and posts are still faulty, and the site name is missing.

 ## Current Status
 - The project is stable and functional in its current state.